Rushmore (film): Legacy and accolades

-According to ShortList, it is one of the 30 coolest films ever.
+ShortList included the film on their list of "The 30 Coolest Films Ever".
 Ryan Gilbey of The Guardian listed it as the eighth best comedy film ever made.
 In November 2015, the film was ranked the 39th funniest screenplay by the Writers Guild of America in its list of 101 Funniest Screenplays.

 Murray's career experienced a renaissance after the film, and he established himself as an actor in independent film.

 In 2016, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being deemed "culturally, historically, or aesthetically significant".